 A whole life insurance policy actually makes money over time.
 Not only because it is guaranteed to payout as long as the owner pays the premiums their whole life, but because the dividend will grow and may eventually pay the owner back more than they paid into the policy.
 This is especially true when the whole life insurance is purchased from a mutual life insurance company, meaning the company is actually owned by the policyholders.
-These whole life policies tend to pay the highest rates of dividends, and over time the dividend payment can actually grow large enough to pay the entire premium by itself.
+These whole life policies tend to pay the highest rates of dividends, and over time the dividend payment can actually grow large enough to pay the entire premium by itself and then some.
 This means the policy will become not only self-sustaining, but the cash surrender value will grow automatically with each passing year.

 When viewed through a long term perspective, it not only is cheaper to own a whole life insurance policy, but the insurance policy can actually make you money.
 It is for this reason that whole life insurance is viewed as an investment and a way to save money for clients.

-Variable universal life insurance policies and even traditional universal life insurance policies may provide an even higher rate of return than a whole life insurance policy, but they could also provide a lower rate of return.
+Variable universal life insurance policies and even traditional universal life insurance policies may provide a higher rate of return than a whole life insurance policy, but they more often provide a lower rate of return.
 The total rate of return depends more on funding levels, the timing of funding, market performance, and changes to the cost of insurance over time.
-Generally speaking, these are a riskier form of life insurance coverage than whole life insurance and may result in a lower or higher rate of return to the owner.
+Generally speaking, these are a riskier form of life insurance coverage than whole life insurance and may result in large losses for the owner.
 Poorly funded policies may end up being much more expensive than an equivalent level term policy over time, but well funded, highly performing policies may almost rival investment account returns while also providing life insurance protection.
 These are sophisticated policies that we do not recommend to clients.